-This section also explains some of the factors we may take into account in applying the principles under RG 51 when assessing applications for individual relief from the provisions in Chs 5C and 8A of the Corporations Act and the Australian Passport Rules.
+This section also explains some of the factors we may take into account in applying the principles under RG 51 when assessing applications for individual relief from the provisions in Chs 5C, 8A and 8B of the Corporations Act and the Australian Passport Rules.

-Our powers to grant relief
+ASIC's powers to grant relief

-- RG 136.7 We have powers under the Corporations Act to exempt a person or a class of persons from particular provisions and to modify the application of particular provisions to a person or class of persons. - RG 136.8 Some of these powers of exemption or modification apply in relation to provisions that specifically affect managed investment schemes and Australian passport funds only.
-These discretionary powers are to grant relief under: - (a) s601QA from the provisions of Ch 5C (managed investment schemes); - (b) s1217 from the provisions of Ch 8A (Australian passport funds); and - (c) s1217A from the provisions of the Australian Passport Rules (Australian passport funds). - RG 136.9 There are other exemption or modification powers under the Corporations Act that also apply.
-These include the discretionary exemption or modification powers in relation to: - (a) the AFS licensing provisions (see s926A); - (b) the financial services disclosure provisions (see s951B); - (c) the conduct requirements relating to financial products and services (see s992B); and - (d) the financial product disclosure provisions (see s1020F). - RG 136.10 If we grant an exemption or modification, the kind of relief granted, the extent of relief and the situations when relief applies will depend on what is appropriate in the circumstances.
+- ASIC has powers under the Corporations Act to exempt a person or a class of persons from particular provisions and to modify the application of particular provisions to a person or class of persons. - RG 136.8 Some of these powers of exemption or modification apply in relation to provisions that specifically affect managed investment schemes, corporate collective investment vehicles (CCIVs) and Australian passport funds only.
+These discretionary powers are to grant relief under: - (a) s601QA from the provisions of Ch 5C (managed investment schemes) and from s253LA (special and extraordinary resolutions) as it relates to Ch 5C; - (b) s1243 from certain provisions of Ch 8B (CCIVs); - (c) s1217 from the provisions of Ch 8A (Australian passport funds); and - (d) s1217A from the provisions of the Australian Passport Rules (Australian passport funds). - RG 136.9 There are other exemption or modification powers under the Corporations Act that also apply.
+These include the discretionary exemption or modification powers in relation to: - (a) the AFS licensing provisions (see s926A); - (b) the financial services disclosure provisions (see s951B); - (c) the conduct requirements relating to financial products and services (see s992B); and - (d) the financial product disclosure provisions (see s1020F).

+RG 136.10 If we grant an exemption or modification, the kind of relief granted, the extent of relief and the situations when relief applies will depend on what is appropriate in the circumstances.